fretboardfreak/potty_oh/README.rst

 Libraries already exist with the unclever names pyaudio and paudio so I went with something just a little different.

+A note on music libraries: I started writing my own library to calculate musical pitches in various tuning temperaments.
+The modules are available in the subpackage ``potty_oh.music``.
+For more complicated musical concepts I've opted to use the `music21 <http://web.mit.edu/music21/>`_ library developed by MIT.

 References
 ==========